riscv-europe/summit-website-development/summit/2025/univ-demos.md

   chip, FPGA or software.
 - Viewers should understand the relevance of your demonstrator to the growing RISC-V ecosystem.
+- if selected, the demo will have a 10 min. time slot.

 ### Submission